leaflabs/leaflabs-docs/source/arduino-compatibility.rst

 The biggest difference between the Maple and most Arduino boards is that the Maple uses a 32-bit ARM Cortex-M3 architecture chip, while the Arduinos have 8-bit Atmel AVR chips.
-The different instruction set means that machine code (which makes up executable binary program) is incompatible between the two, and a different compiler (actually just a different version of `gcc <http://gcc.gnu.org/>`_) is required.
+The different instruction set means that machine code (which makes up executable binary programs) is incompatible between the two, and a different compiler (actually just a different version of `gcc <http://gcc.gnu.org/>`_) is required.